 What starts out as arctic cotton and tundra quickly changed to many, many small lakes all in close proximity to each other in varying shapes and sizes but somehow keeping their individual form.
 The scenery was as breathtaking as it was vast.

-The permanent population of Tuktoyaktuk is only 900 people.
-There is currently one B&B in Tuktoyaktuk but I couldn’t find any information on it.
-However I did see that there’s camping available at The Point in Tuktoyaktuk so if you’re adventurous and have your own gear this is a great option.
+The permanent population of Tuk is only 900 people.
+There was only one B&B in Tuktoyaktuk when I went but now there are 4 plus an inn.
+You can find details on the Northwest Territories tourism website.
+I did also see that there’s camping available at The Point in Tuktoyaktuk so if you’re adventurous and have your own gear this is a great option.
 Otherwise, your best bet is to stay in Inuvik and do Tuktoyaktuk as a day trip like I did.

 I highly recommend spending time walking around Tuktoyaktuk.
 I found it so interesting to see all the different homes with various pelts and antlers adorning them, and children playing outside.
 Oh and adorable husky puppies – so many puppies!

-Tuktoyaktuk is known as the Land of the Pingos and rightly so as it’s home to the world’s largest concentration of pingos with some 1,350 of these frozen, volcano-like mounds.
+Tuktoyaktuk is known as the Land of the Pingos and rightly so.
+It is home to the world’s largest concentration of pingos with some 1,350 of these frozen, volcano-like mounds.
 Guided tours will take you out to Canada’s only Pingo Canadian Landmark or you can rent a canoe and paddle out to them yourself.
 It’s quite extraordinary to see them dotted on the flat horizon around Tuktoyaktuk.

 If you’re in Tuktoyaktuk on summer solstice, which is also National Indigenous Peoples Day and a holiday in Northwest Territories, make time to celebrate with the locals.
 The community gathers for song, dance, drumming, and traditional games.
 It felt like such a blessing to be part of it.

-There are no bio break areas along the Tuk Highway. (translation: there are no toilets along the way so plan accordingly).
-It took us about 2.5 hours as the speed limit is 70 km/hour (and quite frankly given the amount of gravel, it would be challenging to go faster).
+There are no bio break areas along the Tuk Highway.
+(Translation: there are no toilets along the way so plan accordingly).
+It took us about 2.5 hours as the speed limit is 70 km/hour.
+Given the amount of gravel, it would be challenging to go faster.

 You can rent a truck or SUV in Inuvik.
 The rental will cost between CAD $100-150 per day plus mileage.
 We were told to expect the tally to be about $250 but we parked as soon as we arrived at Tuk and walked everyone so with mileage we only paid $200.
 Gas is surprisingly cheap; it costs less to fill up in Tuk than it does in Vancouver.
 The cheapest place to rent a vehicle in Inuvik is Arctic Chalet, where we stayed.